CanastaWiki/Canasta-Helm/README.md

 # Canasta Helm Chart

-This repository hosts the Helm chart for [CanastaWiki](https://github.com/CanastaWiki/Canasta).
+This repository hosts the Helm chart for a classic [Canasta](https://github.com/CanastaWiki/Canasta) stack.

 ## Usage